 So instead of calling this the season of change, I’m calling it the season of love!

 So, you’ve read this whole post and hopefully found some amount of support in the community of chronic illness that you can associate with.
-Specifically, that people in the chronic illness community know what you’re going through because they’ve dealt with it, too.
+Specifically, people in the chronic illness community know what you’re going through because they’ve dealt with it, too.

 Maybe my struggle in finding my new future resonates with you.